 Looking at ASHE, the range of earnings between the 2nd and 8th deciles3 shows Herefordshire to have the lowest range of earnings out of any of the West Midlands authorities.
 As well as having a lower range of earnings compared to the West Midlands and England, each of the deciles are also lower, although the difference is not statistically significant.

-Gender pay gap (GPG) iss the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men.
-In 2017*, Herefordshire gender pay gap (women's earnings were 10 per cent lower than men's earnings) was smaller than in the West Midlands region (12 per cent) but similar to the overall gap in England.
+Gender pay gap (GPG) is the difference between average hourly earnings (excluding overtime) of men and women as a proportion of average hourly earnings (excluding overtime) of men.
+In 2018 Herefordshire gender pay gap (women’s earnings were 3 per cent lower than men’s earnings) was smaller than in the West Midlands region and in England (10 per cent).

 The median of total paid hours by those working in Herefordshire was 39.9 hours per week, higher than that of regionally and nationally (37.5 hours).
 However, this difference is not statistically significant.